 Research published by the Australian Securities and Investments Commission (ASIC) in 2012 found that people rarely shop around for the funeral product that’s best suited for them—they simply buy the first one they come across, or what they see marketed on TV or through other media.
-It means consumers may be spending thousands of dollars without fully understanding the full range of options open to them, when perhaps the most simple and cost effective option is simply to open a savings account to save for a funeral.
+It means consumers may be spending thousands of dollars without fully understanding the full range of options open to them when perhaps the most simple and cost-effective option is simply to open a savings account to save for a funeral.
 ASIC recently published a guide for consumers outlining the pros and cons of each kind of funeral product available, to assist consumers to make these kinds of decisions.

 Funeral insurance has been singled out as a problematic product because it is difficult for consumers to assess the real value of the product, including the value of the offer being made.
 Premiums can be very expensive and a policy may pay out an amount significantly less than the total amount paid over the insured period, which may be years or decades.
-Marketing and promotion often doesn’t disclose the true cost of the product, or warn about the steep price rises that sometimes apply as the policy holder ages.
+Marketing and promotion often don’t disclose the true cost of the product or warn about the steep price rises that sometimes apply as the policyholder ages.
 Commonly, the promotion of some funeral products target anxieties—the fear of outliving one’s savings, the fear of being a financial burden on loved ones, or the fear of losing one’s financial independence.
 Particular groups within the community, such as the elderly and Aboriginal communities, are key markets for these products.
 Action is needed to ensure consumers better understand the choice of products on the market and help them avoid being financially exploited.

-This strategy identifies steps the insurance industry, regulators, governments and consumers can take to reduce the likelihood of financial exploitation from funeral insurance.
+This strategy identifies steps the insurance industry, regulators, governments, and consumers can take to reduce the likelihood of financial exploitation from funeral insurance.

 1. Premiums should be fixed for the duration of the policy